 North of Cividale/Čedad there's a hilly area where only a few hills are more important for hiking.
 This is also a nice biking area.
 Still the altitude difference towards the river bed of Natisone/Nadiža is more than 1000 meters.

 Casting in literature, Matajur is a true symbol of Slovenian people, living beyond the present state border.
 It's a broad, quite powerful mountain, offering a lot to a mountaineering soul: hikes from all sides (also of 1200 m of altitude difference), nice ski tours, mountain biking and more...
 As on its southern slopes the road reaches 1320 m, there's also a hut there: Rif.
 Pelizzo.
-A road pass above Livek village divides Matajur from the long and panoramic Kolovrat ridge.
+A road pass above Livek village separates Matajur from the long and panoramic Kolovrat ridge.

 Also Kolovrat ridge is very special.
 Its panoramic road offers some of the most spectacular views in Julian Alps.
 Finding yourself there early in the morning or late in the afternoon, any time of the year, can be an unforgettable experience.
 By the grassy ridge also nice hiking trails go and you can visit many posts from the World War I which are arranged for tourist visit.
 Kolovrat is famous by a 25 hours break through in 1917, in which Erwin Rommel showed his war talent, performing one of the first "Blitzkriegs".